awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-easy-managing.md

    y4examplexbhyhnsjcmtvzotfvqjmdqoj._domainkey.example.com CNAME y4examplexbhyhnsjcmtvzotfvqjmdqoj.dkim.amazonses.com
    ```

+**Note**
+If your selected AWS Region is Cape Town, Osaka, or Milan, you will need to use region specific DKIM domains as specified in the [DKIM Domains table](https://docs.aws.amazon.com/general/latest/gr/ses.html) found in the *AWS General Reference*\.

 ## Disabling Easy DKIM for an identity<a name="send-email-authentication-dkim-easy-managing-disabling"></a>

 You can quickly disable DKIM authentication for an identity by using the Amazon SES console\.